pingcap/blog/lesson-learned-from-40-k-qps-and-20-billion-rows-of-data-in-a-single-scale-out-cluster.md

 As shown in the figure below, we previously used MySQL to store OSS metadata (such as image size).
 Metadata was grouped in buckets, which are similar to namespaces.

 ![Original OSS metadata storage system based on MySQL](media/original-oss-metadata-storage-system-based-on-mysql.png)
-<center> Original OSS metadata storage system based on MySQL </center>
+<div class="caption-center"> Original OSS metadata storage system based on MySQL </div>

 Many similar systems use such a design.
 But facing business growth with metadata booming, we were plagued by the following challenges: